semacu/2022-intro-command-line/README.md

 $ pw<Tab><Tab>
 ```
 ```
-pwd         pwd_mkdb    pwhich      pwhich5.18  pwhich5.28  pwpolicy
+pwd  pwdx
 ```

-**Note**: the results of the latter command will be different depending on your operating system
+**Note**: the results of the latter command may differ depending on your operating system

-### Summary 1
+### Summary

 We now know how to move around our filesystem using the command line.
-This gives us an advantage over interacting with the file system through a GUI (e.g. Finder in MacOS) as it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly, and opens up many opportunities for using bioinformatics software that is only available in command line versions.
+This gives us an advantage over interacting with the filesystem through a GUI (e.g. File Manager in Ubuntu or Finder in MacOS), it allows us to work on a remote server, carry out the same set of operations on a large number of files quickly and opens up many opportunities for using bioinformatics software that is only available in command line versions.

 In the next sections, we’ll be expanding on these skills and seeing how using the command line enables us to make our workflow more efficient and reproducible.